Sleep ApneaSleep Apnea Treatment You Need When You Need It

 Level 3 Sleep Studies Available At Clinical Sleep Solutions

-Clinical Sleep Solutions offers free testing upon recommendation from a healthcare professional, such as your family doctor.
-We then work with your health care team to determine whether you will need to start a free CPAP trial period.
+Clinical Sleep Solutions offers sleep apnea testing upon referral from a healthcare professional, such as your family doctor.
+We then work with your health care team to determine whether you will need to start a CPAP trial period.

 Other in-depth sleep studies involve a stay in the hospital and/or a staff of health care professionals on hand to monitor the patient.
 Our level 3 sleep study device called an ARES Unicorder provides the same data as other tests, but without the hassles that come with a hospital stay.